brighton0102/Hello/README.md

 # 📖 [Hello-microverse] <a name="Hello-microverse"></a>

-**[Hello-microverse]** this was mini-projects that upkill to create a feature branch and test linters in order to have professional-looking code.
+**[Hello-microverse]** this was mini-projects that upskill to create a feature branch and test linters in order to have professional-looking code.

 ## 🛠 Built With <a name="built-with"></a>